laurelherting/lmh-headspace/AWS/examTips.md

 ### RAID 0
 * Q: EBS volume type for specific task & increase performance of volume?
 * A: Stripe volumes together in RAID 0 configuration

-### AWS Rekognition
-* video and image

-### AWS Snowball
-* Secure device
-* Transfers large amounts of data in and out of cloud
-* offers petabyte-scale data transport solution
-- uses devices designed secure to transfer large # data into and out of Cloud
-- workaround for internet

-### AWS Athena
-* Serverless interactive query service

 ### Lifecycle Management
 * automatically move objects from one storage to another